-Instructional Components Characteristics The LEA has established and defined instructional practices and strategies that are culturally inclusive, differentiated, rigorous, coherent, and standards aligned.
+Instructional Components Characteristics 3.
+Instructional Practice and Strategies The LEA has established and defined instructional practices and strategies that are culturally inclusive, differentiated, rigorous, coherent, and standards aligned.
 Instructional technology, project-based learning, and other experiences beyond the textbook are regularly utilized.
 Instructional practices and strategies positively support students in developing self-agency and building metacognitive skills.
-This is evidenced by the following characteristics: A district-wide intentional focus on providing a rigorous teaching and learning experience that uses Universal Design for Learning (UDL) principles for improving and extending differentiated instructional practices that increase student engagement.
-Evidence-based instructional practices focus on providing students access to and experience with rigorous, relevant, and coherent standards-aligned instruction and are responsive to the needs of all learners, including gifted students, culturally and linguistically diverse students, students with disabilities, homeless and foster youth.
-Teaching practices emphasize the engagement of students in the learning process, clear articulation of the strategies of instruction, learning intentions, and the criteria for success.
+This is evidenced by the following characteristics: LCFF/LCAP Priority: 1 Basic Conditions A district-wide intentional focus on providing a rigorous teaching and learning experience that uses Universal Design for Learning (UDL) principles for improving and extending differentiated instructional practices that increase student engagement.
+This is the standard of the sta Priority 2: State Standards Evidence-based instructional practices focus on providing students access to and experience with rigorous, relevant, and coherent standards-aligned instruction and are responsive to the needs of all learners, including gifted students, culturally and linguistically diverse students, students with disabilities, homeless and foster youth.
+Priority 7: Course Access Teaching practices emphasize the engagement of students in the learning process, clear articulation of the strategies of instruction, learning intentions, and the criteria for success.
 District-wide instructional practices and strategies are actively cultivated, communicated, clearly documented, and evaluated.
 Continuous improvement data are regularly used to celebrate growth and problem solve areas in need of targeted assistance.
-Instructional practice and strategies ensure that the teachers of all student groups (gifted, culturally and linguistically diverse Regular communication and engagement provide opportunities for parents/caregivers to support their students' learning.
+Instructional practice and strategies ensure that the teachers of all student groups (gifted, culturally and linguistically diverse students, students with disabilities, homeless and foster youth) are included and participate in collaborative integrated planning for instruction.
+Teachers regularly meet to share and review student work.
+Instructional support staff provide in-class support for students needing additional support/remediation and extension.
+Intensive support teachers deliver the most targeted instruction for students in small groups.
+Instructional practices support the development of student agency for learning (i.e. academic self-efficiency and self-regulation).
+Students with disabilities are educated in the least restrictive environment.
+Digital learning and experiences beyond the textbook (e.g., project-based learning) and the classroom are used to actively engage students in learning, emphasize critical thinking skills, and adapt to a flexible world (e.g. synchronous and asynchronous).
+Systematic frequent and ongoing measurement of student learning allows multiple means and modalities to demonstrate mastery.
+Systematic use of school data to plan decign, and deliver culturally responsive instruction results in an increased rate of Systematic use of school data to plan, design, and deliver culturally responsive instruction results in an increased rate of student growth across multiple measures (e.g. academic and social emotional and behavioral) Teachers are provided with opportunities to serve as a peer resource for teaching and learning.
+Popular communication and opposition apportunities for parents/caregivers to support their students/ learning.
+Regular communication and engagement provide opportunities for parents/caregivers to support their students' learning.